 - Travel writer

 The curriculum within UW-Eau Claire's history program will help you gain the kind of perspective that is valuable in evaluating the institutions, ideas and values of the present day.
 You will develop an understanding of how and why societies and cultures change or do not change over time, as well as how interactions between the diverse peoples and cultures of the past shape our lives today.
 As part of a required capstone experience, you'll complete a major research project for presentation, enhancing your writing, reading, communication and analytical skills.

-A 24-credit minor in another discipline must be completed in order to satisfy graduation requirements.
 Pair your major with another field that interests you for even more opportunities and career paths.
 Popular minor choices include geography, global studies, European studies, ancient studies, religious studies, psychology, political science, economics or a language.

 Classes for history majors may include:

 - African American History 1865 to Present

 - Introduction to Research Methods and the Profession